Ruby-throated hummingbird: Longevity and mortality

 Female ruby-throated hummingbird taking various defensive and evasive actions around a man-made feeder.

 The oldest known ruby-throated hummingbird to be banded was 9 years and 1 month of age.
 Almost all hummingbirds of 7 years or more in age are females, with males rarely surviving past 5 years of age.
 Reasons for higher mortality in males may include loss of weight during the breeding season due to the high energetic demands of defending a territory followed by energetically costly migration.

 A variety of animals prey on hummingbirds given the opportunity.
 Due to their small size, hummingbirds are vulnerable even to passerine birds and other animals which generally feed on insects.
 On the other hand, only very swift predators can capture them and a free-flying adult hummingbird is too nimble for most predators.
 Chief among their predators are the smaller, swifter raptors like sharp-shinned hawks, merlins, American kestrels and Mississippi kites as well as domestic cats, loggerhead shrikes and even greater roadrunners, all of which are likely to ambush the hummingbird while it sits or sleeps on a perch or are distracted by breeding or foraging activities.
-Predatory lizards and bird-eating snakes may also prey on the species, especially on its tropical wintering grounds.
-Even large, predatory invertebrates have preyed on ruby-throated hummingbirds, including praying mantises (which have been seen to ambush adult hummingbirds at hummingbird feeders on more than one occasion), orb-weaver spiders, and green Darners.
+Predatory lizards and black ratsnakes may also prey on the species, especially on its tropical wintering grounds.
+Even large, predatory invertebrates have preyed on ruby-throated hummingbirds, including praying mantises (which have been seen to ambush adult hummingbirds at hummingbird feeders on more than one occasion), orb-weaver spiders, and green darners.
 Blue jays are common predators of nests, as are several other corvids in addition to some icterids, bats, squirrels and chipmunks.